A crazy decision led Thailand to stockpile tons of rice, but everything could be about to change

-But prices didn’t rise as much as the Thai government was anticipating, and then competitors — India and Vietnam — began to flood the market and lower their prices.
-That left Thailand with a ballooning inventory of rice and warehouses filled to the brim.
+However, prices didn’t rise as much as the Thai government was anticipating, and then competitors (India and Vietnam) began to flood the market and lower their prices.
+That left Thailand with a ballooning inventory of rice and warehouses filled to their brims.

-Fast forward to 2016, and Shinawatra has been out of office for two years after being removed by a military coup.
-Thailand is now the No. 2 rice exporter in the world, trailing rival India, and its rice stockpile is still enormous.
+Fast forward to 2016, and Yingluck has been out of office for two years after being removed by a military coup.
+Thailand is now the number two rice exporter in the world, trailing rival India, and its rice stockpile is still enormous.

 According to the US Department of Agriculture (USDA), Thailand’s rice inventory is set to drop by almost 50% to 5.2mn MT in 2016 on the back of a projected decline in domestic output to a five-year low of 15.8mn MT.